cwiklikwojciech/live-chat/README.md

 - Chat window

 ## My own ideas and implementation
-- display users as circle with random color
+- Display users as circle with random color
-- chat 1on1
+- Chat 1on1
-- chat with all, chat 1on1
+- Chat with all, chat 1on1